 - depending upon a favourable report from an external peer-reviewer, a contract will then normally be issued between the author and the Society, and the Society will assign its own Responsible Editor to oversee the project's completion by the author.

 - before an agreed deadline as set out in the contract, the author will then submit a complete draft of the work, for a second external peer-review; subject to a satisfactory report and completion of any emendations suggested by the peer reviewer, the work will then finally be reviewed one of the editorial committee and, if necessary, further changes requested.

 - the ultimate decision to publish rests with the Society's trustees.

 Please note that:

-* we do expect authors to work from the outset of any undertaking using the approved MÆM style guides (based upon MHRA style: see http://www.mhra.org.uk/style), document templates and software (generally Microsoft Word, and for Editions Classical Text Editor, which MÆM authors may purchase at considerable discount).
+- we do expect authors to work from the outset of any undertaking using the approved MÆM style guides (based upon MHRA style: see http://www.mhra.org.uk/style), document templates and software (generally Microsoft Word, and for editions Classical Text Editor).

-* whilst the Society acknowledges the importance of Festschriften, it is unable to consider proposals for such volumes.
+- the Society acknowledges the importance of Festschriften, and is willing to consider their occasional publication hors série.

 To submit your proposal, click here